sjothen/shellpress/README.md

     $ shellpress theme install THEME  # [THEME] can either be a URL or a theme name.
 If a theme name is supplied, it will be downloaded from the WordPress Theme Directory

+      Options:
+        -v, [--version=VERSION]  # Version of the theme to install.
+Valid version numbers can be found in the theme's SVN repository (http://themes.svn.wordpress.org/[theme]/)

       Description:
         [THEME] can either be a URL or a theme name.
 If a theme name is supplied, it will be downloaded from the WordPress Theme Directory

-      Options:
-        -v, [--version=VERSION]  # Version of the theme to install.
-Valid version numbers can be found in the theme's SVN repository (http://themes.svn.wordpress.org/[theme]/)
+        (http://wordpress.org/extend/themes/).
+If [THEME] is a URL, it needs to be a ZIP file that contains a directory.

 Command: theme delete